 Duo Prompt UI Support per Delivery Method

-The "Universal Prompt" section on the details page of your new Duo Web SDK application shows the status as "New Prompt Ready", with these activation control options:
+The "Universal Prompt" section on the details page of your new Duo Web SDK application shows the status as "Ready to activate", with these activation control options:

-The "Universal Prompt" section on the details page of your existing Duo Web v2 iframe application indicates availability of the Web SDK v4 update.
+The "Universal Prompt" section on the details page of your existing Duo Web v2 iframe application will show the status as "Updated required" with a link to update instructions if an application software update is available.

-Once you update your Duo integration to use Web SDK v4, and a user authenticates to that existing application via the frameless Duo v4 SDK, the "Universal Prompt" section of the Duo Web application page reflects a status change to "New Prompt Ready", with these activation control options:
+Once you update your Duo integration to use Web SDK v4, and a user authenticates to that existing application via the frameless Duo v4 SDK, the "Universal Prompt" section of the Duo Web application page reflects a status change to "Ready to activate", with these activation control options:

 In addition, the "Integration key" and "Secret key" property labels for the application update to "Client ID" and "Client secret" respectively.
 The values for these properties remain the same.